 Event Registration Process

-The Event Registration Process helps student organizations plan successful, safe and organized activities.
-It allows students request services and create successful events.
+The event registration process helps student organizations plan successful, safe, and organized activities.
+It allows students to request services and create successful events.

 You will need to register your event if it fits any of the following criteria: